Mentcle, Pennsylvania: History

-The town of Mentcle, Pine Township, Indiana County, Pennsylvania consists of approximately thirty frame coal company built houses arranged on either side of highway PA Rt.
-553 and a short loop street to the north.
+The town of Mentcle consists of approximately thirty frame coal company built houses arranged on either side of Pennsylvania Route 553 and a short loop street to the north.
 The houses and town were built by the Bethlehem Steel Company to house its miners from the Mentcle Mine.
 Single family houses are located on the south side of the highway, and double family houses are located across the road, on the north side, facing the single family houses.
 The handful of houses on the north side loop street may have been managers' housing.
 All houses are now privately owned.

 The single family houses are two stories in height, and of balloon-frame construction.
 The front-gable houses are built on concrete block foundations and are topped with shingle roofs with brick chimneys near the center of the ridge.
 Shed porches extend across the front.
 The double family houses have the long axis facing the street.
 Doors are located to the sides, and again, a central chimney, serving both units, is located at the center of the gable shingle roof.